-The average cost of a data breach is now $3.8 million.
-Organizations who fall prey to cybercrime attacks can face steep penalties, fines, cleanup costs, and mass customer defection due to a loss of public image.
+The average cost of a data breach is now $4 million.
+Organizations that fall prey to cybercrime attacks can face steep penalties, fines, cleanup costs, and mass customer defection due to a loss of public image.
 PCI compliance has never mattered more than it does today, especially in an era of increased information security threats such as zero-day malware.

 CSO Online recently wrote that preventing data breaches is a "business problem."
 In other words, IT must collaborate with business units to establish regulatory compliance and reduce risk to an acceptable level.
 In this blog, you'll learn about some recent updates to payment card industry data security standard (PCI-DSS) guidelines, and what's next for compliance.

 Verizon Research indicates that compliance with PCI is improving, but 80% of companies "fail at interim assessment."
 While this represents a nearly 9% improvement over the 2014 study, there is vast room for better compliance in organizations of all sizes.